abdulkadirtopakli/java2/README.md

-I work on e-commerce sites with Java.
+I work on e-commerce sites using Java.